awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Added the `hive-parquet-logging` configuration classification, which you can use to configure values in the Hive `parquet-logging.properties` file\.

 **Release 5\.3\.0 Component Versions**

-The components that Amazon EMR installs with this release are listed below\.
-Some are installed as part of big\-data application packages\.
-Others are unique to Amazon EMR and installed for system processes and features\.
-These typically start with `emr` or `aws`\.
-Big\-data application packages in the most recent Amazon EMR release are usually the latest version found in the community\.
-We make community releases available in Amazon EMR as quickly as possible\.

-Some components need changes from community versions for Amazon EMR\.
-These components have a version label in the form `CommunityVersion-amzn-EmrVersion`\.
-For example, if a big\-data community component named `myapp-component` of version 2\.2 has been modified three times for inclusion in different Amazon EMR release versions, its release version is listed as `2.2-amzn-3`\.

 | Component | Version | Description |